alt-magick/Correspondence/README.md

 The Chaos Magick Sigil Editor

 Correspondence is a text editor that can toggle between encoded sigils and normal text.
-It can encode and decode selected text in a file, and lets you toggle between encoded sigils and text.
-The code uses this astrology cypher as default:<br>
+And can encode and decode selected text in a file.
+The program uses this astrology cipher as default:<br>

 A / Sun: ☉<br>
 B / Full Moon: ●<br>